-With more and more people moving across borders and settling in different countries, the need for cross-border banking options has grown considerably in recent times.
-If you’re an expat looking to transfer money from one country to another, there are both traditional banks and newer financial companies that can meet your international banking needs.
+With more people moving across borders and settling in different countries, the need for cross-border banking options has grown considerably.
+If you’re looking to transfer money from one country to another, there are traditional banks and newer financial companies that can meet your international banking needs.

 What is cross-border banking and why has it become more important?

 Cross-border banking is simply having the option of sending money between bank accounts in different countries.
-People and companies have always transferred money across borders, but with cross-border flows of both citizens and capital increasing in the modern age, more financial companies are now providing this service and there have been moves towards making international banking easier, quicker and cheaper.
+People and companies have always transferred money across borders.
+However, with cross-border flows of both citizens and capital increasing in the modern age, more financial companies are now providing this service and there have been moves towards making international banking easier, quicker and cheaper.

-If you’re an expat living overseas, you may want to send money back home to family or simply transfer funds into an account in your home country.
+If you’re an expat, you may want to send money back home to family or simply transfer funds into an account in your home country.
 In the past, this may have taken several days and been very expensive to process.
 Nowadays, there are options that greatly reduce both the time and costs involved.

 Cross-border banking through traditional banks

 Most traditional banks offer international banking services to customers.
 The exact level of service differs between institutions, but services can include:

 - International money transfers to overseas account using secure systems such as SWIFT.

 - Tailored expat bank accounts and services designed to make cross-border banking and transfers between different currencies easier.